duhrer/flockquencer/docs/patterns.md

 of the highest notes possible to enter).
 If you use this pattern to arpeggiate and play a C9 on the keyboard, the first step will play a C9, and the second step will play a C18.
 By inverting the pattern (first step C9, second step C0, playing note C0), it's possible to play notes as low as C-9.

+You can also long-press a note within a step to indicate that this note should be the relative starting point for arpeggiation.
+When selected, the relative starting point is highlighted in yellow.

 ## Using Patterns